Straight Razor Shaving: How To Wet Shave with a Straight Razor

 STEP 7: Apply an Aftershave

-After shaving, put on an aftershave.
+After shaving, put on an aftershave after washing your face with cold water.
 The aftershave helps seal the micro-abrasions in the skin caused by shaving.
 Since most aftershaves also contain natural oils with astringent properties, they can keep acne-causing bacteria off of your newly shaven face.

 Again, similar to pre-shaving oils, it would be best to use an organic aftershave product.
 Here at Naked Armor, we have an Aftershave All-Purpose Balm With Hemp, made from 100% natural ingredients including more than ten essential and vitamin oils, perfect for cleansing, disinfecting, and moisturizing your skin after shaving.